wainwrightmark/capacitor_bindings/README.md

 Some plugins have additional installation steps (such as adding to the android manifest xml) that you will need to follow.
 [the list of official plugins is here](https://capacitorjs.com/docs/plugins)

-You should now be able to run your app on android (and possibly ios)
+You should now be able to run your app on android or ios

 ```
 trunk build --release